peterpeterparker/daviddalbusco.com/src/blog/a-little-scanner-app-made-with-the-web.md

 Meantime, since I was already there, I also developed some improvements and breaking changes to the component.
 Checkout its [showcase](https://webphotofilter.com/).

+*Note: I even implemented (see [branch](https://github.com/peterpeterparker/web-photo-filter/tree/webworker)) the usage of an [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) to defer the WebGL work to a web worker in order to improve the rendering in my little scanner.
+Unfortunately, I ultimately decided to not unleash this feature.
+It is really well supported by Chrome but, only available behind a flag in Firefox and, once again, not even implemented in Safari.*

 *****

 ### Share Files With Web Share API